tanner-johnson2718/PI_JTAG_DBGR/README.md

 | 20 | GND | GND |  GND | BLCK |
 |  2 |  5v |  5v |   5v |  RED |

+* Enable ssh through gui and now mouse keyboard are no longer required, we can just ssh in.

 # ESP 32 Set Up

+* On Host PC install

 # Datasheets and Refs